trldvix/youtube-transcript-api/README.md

 the [YouTube V3 API](https://developers.google.com/youtube/v3/docs/),
 so you will need to provide an API key for all methods.

-All methods take a `TranscriptRequest` object as a parameter, which contains the following fields:
+All methods take a `BulkTranscriptRequest` object as a parameter, which contains the following fields:

 - `apiKey` - YouTube API key.